Meraki's latest announced feature release ups the cloud WLAN value proposition, but those new to wireless security need to consider the big picture.

 Even informational rogue reporting is dicey.
 If I let my London Meraki environment email me every time a new "rogue" AP is seen by our Meraki APs, my inbox would be full of squawks from the hotels, businesses and apartments that surround our campus in very tight urban quarters.
 Adopting a proactive stance is far easier said than done in a world that's getting ever more saturated with wireless signals, and so these tools often get used in a more reactionary mode, after rogue-originated trouble arises.

 There certainly is value in knowing what's afoot from the perspective of potentially malicious and policy-violating signals, so Meraki gets a thumbs up for Air Marshal.
 At the same time, how much time and effort a customer can put into using it, and how much value can really be extracted, will vary.
-This challenge is certainly not Meraki-specific, and any true enterprise-quality wireless system is expected to have tools the likes of Air Marshal, while the customer chooses how to make use of it.Lee is a Network Engineer and Wireless Technical Lead for a large private university.
-He also teaches classes on networking, wireless network administrtaion, and wireless security.
-Lee's technical background includes 10 years in the US Air Force as an Electronc Warfare ...
+This challenge is certainly not Meraki-specific, and any true enterprise-quality wireless system is expected to have tools the likes of Air Marshal, while the customer chooses how to make use of it.Lee is a Wireless Network Architect for a large private university.
+He has also tought classes on networking, wireless network administration, and wireless security.
+Lee's technical background includes 10 years in the US Air Force as an Electronic Warfare systems technician ...
 View Full Bio